flano-yuki/ntp5-go-exp/README.md

 This tool is primarily focused on protocol implementation.
 Therefore, it does not provide filtering algorithms or time alignment functions on the nodes.

+This is implemented with reference to `draft-ietf-ntp-ntpv5-00` .

 ## Server Test Tool usage
 The server test tool sends a packet specified in a json format test case and checks the value of the received response.